As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 This list assumes you are already packing your usual travel items, such as toothpaste and deodorant.
 These are items you want to add specifically for a sailing vacation.
 Some also help with comfort aboard and packing small for boat life!

 - SUNSCREEN.
 You’ll want at least SPF 30.
 Try a reef-safe brand like Think Sport or Raw Essentials.
 The Raw Essentials tinted moisturizer is the perfect makeup and sun protection combination.

 - FIRST AID.
 Sailboats usually have some form of a first aid kit, but it’s wise to stock up on your go-to medications, bandaids, and an ointment for minor cuts and scrapes.

 - LIP BALM.
 Don’t forget to protect the delicate skin on your lips!
-Aim for a lip balm with SPF 15 or higher.
+Pack a lip balm with SPF 15 or higher.

 - CADENCE CAPSULES.
-These tiny travel capsules by Cadence are one of our favorite ways to minimize your personal care items when packing.
+These tiny travel capsules by Cadence are one of my favorite ways to minimize your personal care items when packing.
 They’re magnetic, leakproof, and incredibly durable.
-They’re even customizable!
-You can use these for all kinds of travel or activities on the go.
-Truly our favorite product for travel packing hacks!
+They’re even customizable.
+You can use these for all kinds of travel or activities.
+They are truly my favorite product for travel packing hacks!

 - BUG REPELLANT.
-On nights where the wind is light, you might need a bug repellant.
+On nights when the wind is light, you might need an insect repellant.
 For a natural repellant, try cocoa butter.

 - EARPLUGS.
 If you’ve never slept on a sailboat before, sometimes the noises can take some getting used to.
 Whether it’s the water lapping at the sugar scoop (it’s louder than you might think) or the rigging shuttering in high winds – it’s not the norm for most of us.
 Pack a pair of earplugs to ensure you aren’t sleep-deprived during your trip.